-Withers & Rogers is one of Europe’s largest dedicated intellectual property law firms, with offices in London, Bristol, the Midlands, Sheffield and Munich.
+Withers & Rogers is one of Europe’s largest dedicated intellectual property law firms, with offices in London, Bristol, Warwick, Sheffield, Munich and Paris.
 Established more than 130 years ago, we remain as passionate as ever about making intellectual property work to our clients’ best advantage.
 Today, our clients include many renowned, innovative organisations from across Europe, North America and Asia.

 We operate in four principal practice groups: Electronics, Computing & Physics; Advanced Engineering; Life Sciences & Chemistry, and Trade Marks.
 We also have a number of specialist practice groups including Higher Education, Clean Technology, Medical Devices and Aerospace & Defence.